 How It Works

-The Skill Development Plan is a master plan for moving trapped knowledge and mitigating talent risks in a critical job role.
-First, we list the skills relevant to that role.
-(A skill is defined as something someone can say “go do” and can be learned by a qualified apprentice in about 1 - 2 hours.)
-We do this via a clear-cut interview process with your identified experts or “peer mentors” and their managers.
+A skill is defined as something someone can say “go do” and can be learned by a qualified apprentice in about 1 - 2 hours.
 We have found—after almost two decades of using this technique with job roles ranging from bank tellers to video game designers to army base commanders—that virtually all positions have 60 - 120 job skills.

 We then prioritize which skills your “apprentice” employees need to learn right now and we sequence the skill list by order of importance.
-To create an assessment for each skill, we help your mentors choose five test questions from an established knowledge transfer set that we’ve developed over the years; these test questions are adept at checking for the wisdom and tacit knowledge behind any task and can reveal to the mentor if the apprentice has gained sufficient proficiency before using the skill.
+To create an assessment for each skill, we help your mentors choose five test questions from an established knowledge transfer question set that we’ve developed over the years.
+These test questions are designed to check for the wisdom and tacit knowledge behind any task and can reveal to the mentor if the apprentice has gained sufficient proficiency before using the skill.